5 Ways to tell a Contractor Teaming Arrangement from a Subcontracting Agreement

 1. Is it a direct sale or an indirect sale?

+With a CTA, two companies commonly work towards a total solution by each offering something slightly different to the project in an effort to complement one another.
+Often times, a CTA satisfies socioeconomic goals for a contract.
 A CTA is a direct sale to a federal agency while a subcontract is an indirect sale to a federal agency.
-In order to set up a CTA, both parties must have a GSA Schedule so that each team member gets credit for the sale on their respective GSA Schedules.
+In order to set up a CTA, both parties must have a GSA Schedule so that each team member gets credit for the sale on their respective GSA Schedule.

-In a Prime/ Subcontractor agreement only the Prime Contractor needs to have a GSA Schedule.
+Meanwhile, the GSA Small Business subcontracting program requires businesses labeled as “Other Than Small” to submit subcontracting plans that specify goals and strategies to meet subcontracting quotas.
+Because there are repercussions for not meeting, or establishing “good faith effort” to meet these goals, many large businesses constantly need to subcontract a portion of their business.
+In a Prime/Subcontractor agreement only the Prime Contractor needs to have a GSA Schedule.
 The Prime contractor would consider the transaction a direct GSA sale, whereas the Subcontractor would consider it a commercial sale to the Prime Contractor.

 2. Who has privity of the contract with the government?

 In a legal sense, the entity that will have the rights to establish the terms and incur the liability has privity over the contract.
 In a CTA the privity of the contract lies with each team member, and therefore, each team member can interact with the federal government.
 Because of the agreement, each member is fully accountable for all duties established in the CTA document.
 This means in the event that the duties of the contract are not fulfilled, both companies can be held fully accountable and can be subject to whatever penalties may incur.